gorriz789/CTF/Dump/FTK imager - Disk Dump/Export file.md

-Select with right button and press ExtractS
+Select with right button and press Extract